Year of entry 2024

 On successful completion of the foundation element, you could progress onto a degree in accounting and finance, banking and finance, business management with marketing, human resource management, economics, international business, or management taught by Leeds University Business School.
-For more information about specific career opportunities, please check the entry for the degree course to which you wish to progress.
+For more information about specific career opportunities, please check the relevant course information.

 A qualification from the University of Leeds counts; our graduates are highly valued by employers.
 When you complete your degree, you will also become part of a network of highly employable graduates.

 The Lifelong Learning Centre (LLC) has a strong commitment to enhancing opportunity with its own dedicated expert guidance team.
 Enhancing employability and opportunity are embedded into the LLC, so our students can get dedicated support, as well as the excellent wider university provision.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons University of Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.

 Study abroad opportunities are part of the progression degree after the foundation year.
 All opportunities available within the specific progression degree are available to foundation year students.

 The work placement options are part of the progression degree after the foundation year.
 All opportunities available within the specific progression degree are available to foundation year students.